Intimidated about bottle feeding your twins alone? Here are 5 tips to get you started with your solo bottle feeding adventure with twins.

-Keep in mind that when your babies are newborns it will be difficult to feed them simultaneously because their necks aren’t strong enough to hold up their heads yet.
-Wedging a rolled up blanket behind their necks will help to prop them up better for tandem feedings.
+Keep in mind that when your babies are newborns it will be difficult to feed them simultaneously.
+Their necks aren’t strong enough to hold up their heads yet.
+Wedging a rolled-up blanket behind their necks will help to prop them up better for tandem feedings.
 As they get older this will not be an issue anymore, and all three of you will have mastered the duo feed!
-In the meantime, here are some tips to get you started:
+In the meantime, here are some tips to get you started.

-2. Set up their seats.
 There are several different configurations you can try out.
 Try placing two bouncer seats or car seats on the floor in front of the couch and sit in between them — on the floor — with your back against the couch.
-Another option is to place them in two Rock N’ Plays while you sit on the couch or on a chair in between them.
+Another option is to place them in two Boppy Newborn Loungers on the couch while you sit on the couch in between them.
 If your highchair seats recline, you can put the babies in them reclined back and sit in a chair or on a stool.
-The Table for Two is a great seat that allows both babies to sit very close together so check that item out if you’re going to be alone with them a lot.
+The Table for Two is a great seat that allows both babies to sit close together.
+Check that out if you’re going to be alone with them a lot.

-3. Prepare your feeding station in advance with all of your supplies.
-Have the bottles prepared and burp clothes and pacifiers handy.
+Have the bottles prepared and burp cloths and pacifiers handy.
 Make sure everything is within arm’s reach so you don’t have to get up and leave an angry baby because they aren’t being fed.

 It may feel a little hectic and out of control the first time you do this.
 The more you do it the more it will become rote.
 It will become a lot easier and the babies will also get used to it.
 They will then understand how this all works.
 As time goes on they will learn to be a bit more patient with the bottles, and with YOU!
 Feeding both babies at the same time will help you to maximize your time, and in turn, will allow you to have more free time and more sanity.

-We adore Dr. Brown’s bottles for their incredible ability to reduce gas and fussiness in newborns, and now with their Options bottles you can remove the vent after your babies are past the gassy phase.
+Try Dr. Brown’s bottles for their incredible ability to reduce gas and fussiness in newborns, and now with their Options bottles, you can remove the vent after your babies are past the gassy phase.
 Dr. Brown’s Options grows with the needs of your babies and offers healthy benefits whether your little ones are experiencing feeding challenges or not.
 Options gives you the power of choice.